NRHA Rural Medical Education Group

 New e-book features Q&As with top educators on rural physician workforce shortages

 Past RME Group Executive Committee co-chair, Emily Onello M.D., has produced an an engaging and extensive e-book featuring recent conversations with sixteen prominent U.S. educators about training physicians for rural practice.
 The publication, Profiles of Rural Medical Educators 2020, offers valuable insights on training and retaining medical doctors in rural communities.
 It includes the perspectives of current and past NRHA members and national experts on reversing rural doctor shortages.
 Collectively, the featured educators represent nearly 500 years of experience in rural medical education.

 RME leadership executive committee

-Member at Large – Roberto Silva, M.D., University of Colorado Department of Family Medicine assistant professor; Bristol Family Medicine program director – Bristol, T.N.
+Member at Large – Amanda Stoltz, M.D., East Tennessee State University Department of Family Medicine assistant professor; Bristol Family Medicine program director – Bristol, T.N.

 Medical Student Rep./RME Student Caucus Rep. – Rose Montplaisir, Alpert Medical School of Brown University third-year medical student – Providence, R.I.